 Kathy is Service Director, Children’s Services and Justice Services with Edinburgh City.

-Gordon Johnston (vice chair of the Board) chairs the Audit, Risk and Performance Committee.
+Gordon Johnston is Vice Chair of the Board and chairs the Audit, Risk and Performance Committee.

 He has a background in community development, urban regeneration, project development and management, and managing major funding streams.
 He is currently an independent consultant in mental health, specialising in peer research, user/ patient involvement, policy development and organisational development.
 Gordon is involved in many third sector organisations and is currently chair of Voices Of eXperience (VOX) and Policy Lead for Scotland’s Mental Health Partnership.